Philip Ridley

+Philip Ridley is an English playwright, filmmaker, writer, and multi-disciplinary artist.
+He has produced works in a wide variety of mediums and genres, and has self-described as a "storyteller".

+As a dramatist, he has been described as "a pioneer of In-yer-face theatre", which is a style and sensibility of drama that characterised many new plays that were performed in Britain during the 1990s.
+Ridley's debut play, The Pitchfork Disney (1991), is considered by many to be a seminal work that influenced the development of this form of theatre.
+One critic dubbed it "the key play" of the 1990s.
+He is also recognised for creating an ongoing series of plays for young people (The Storyteller Sequence).

+As a visual artist he has been cited as a contemporary of the Young British Artists, and had his artwork exhibited internationally.
 In film, he is perhaps best known for his award-winning screenplay for the film, The Krays (1990), a biopic about the Kray twins which was directed by Peter Medak.
 As a filmmaker in his own right, he created a loose trilogy of horror films: The Reflecting Skin (1990), The Passion of Darkly Noon (1995) and Heartless (2009) for which he has acquired a cult following.

-As a playwright he has been described as "a pioneer of In-yer-face theatre", which is a style and sensibility of drama that characterised many new plays that were performed in Britain during the 1990s.
-Ridley's debut play, The Pitchfork Disney (1991), is considered by many to be a seminal work that influenced the development of this form of theatre.
-One critic dubbed it "the key play" of the 1990s.
-A great number of his plays for adults have been perceived as controversial, and provoked both condemnation and high acclaim upon their initial reception.

-As a writer for the stage he is also recognised for creating an ongoing series of plays for young people (The Storyteller Sequence).
-He has written theatrical works for children and family audiences.

-As a songwriter Ridley has created songs for his films and plays, frequently collaborating with composer Nick Bicât.
-He and Bicât have also formed a music group, called Dreamskin Cradle, with singer Mary Leay.
-Ridley has also written songs for composer Anna Meredith, particularly operatic work.

-Ridley is also a poet, photographer, and performance artist, and has written drama for radio.
+Ridley is also a novelist, songwriter, poet, photographer, performance artist, and has written drama for radio.